Soil Types and Suitable Crops in India:

 - Secondary Minerals – Clay and Mineral Oxides.

-- Soil Types – Functions of Soil: Well, soil plays major role and has primary functions in earth’s life.
+- Soil Types – Functions of Soil: Well, soil plays a major role and has primary functions in the earth’s life.

-- Soil works as medium for plant growth in the ecosystem.
+- Soil works as a medium for plant growth in the ecosystem.

-- Soil can able store, purify and supply the water to the needy.
+- Soil can able store, purify and supply water to the needy.